~ an essay on Fullmetal Alchemist: Brotherhood

 Robust and diverse, every character is given their time to shine — from Mustang’s loyal squadron of elbow-greased operatives, to the ambitious Xingese interlopers, to the chimera turn-cloaks and Greed’s crew of misfits, to the hardcore Briggs soldiers, to the Ishvalans and the Rockbells, to Rose, to Winry.
 Every character is an integral node upon the chain of the narrative and the journey of the Elric boys.
 Every character is experienced and reflected in the tapestry, with an archetypal role to play or a heart to touch.

 All these characters and the minutia of their smallest, momentary influences and their hearts laid bare in the forge of consequential conflicts of body and soul, show just how much more a person is than their blood, their history or their stature in the hierarchy of the world.
 Boys and girls from the countryside become invaluable geopolitical assets and allies in the fight for a better world; ‘dogs’ for the military ascend to positions of leadership and lead meaningful political betterments; a housewife indirectly shapes the new world; a nameless slave made immortal by strange, old magicks saves the lives of every Amestrian.
 By the mere matter of their alchemical properties and their fleshy human bits, a person isn’t much more a bag of meat and blood and bone (the ingredients of a human body).
 But we know the truth.
 Through some special mix, the whole exceeds the sum of the parts and a breathing, thinking, loving being of practically infinite consequence is born.
 A human.
-The soul — the strange, inscrutable spirit within each of mankind — bears out emotions and stories and works to bring people together to create worlds to meet the imagination.
+The soul — the strange, inscrutable spirit within each of mankind — bears out emotions and stories and works to bring people together to create worlds to meet the promised potential of imagination.

 The characters of FMA all come together — disparate in their backgrounds, motivations and even sides of the conflict being waged — and make differences within the world none of them could ever hope to attain alone.
 The easy metaphorical comparison to make to their work together is the island revelation of Elric boys as child alchemists in training.
 By ‘Teacher,’ they are sent to the wilderness in order to survive for a month and along the way, try to learn the secret truth of the world.